 4.3 Banks should identify and assess the operational risk inherent in all material products, activities, processes and systems.
-Banks should also ensure that before new products, activities, processes and systems are introduced or undertaken, the operational risk inherent in them is subject to adequate assessment procedures.
+Banks should also ensure that before new products, activities, processes and systems are introduced or undertaken, the operational risk inherent in them is identified clearly and subjected to adequate assessment procedures.

-- 4.4 Risk identification is paramount for the subsequent development of a viable operational risk monitoring and control system.
-Effective risk identification should consider both internal factors (such as the bank's structure, the nature of the bank's activities, the quality of the bank's human resources, organisational changes and employee turnover) and external factors (such as changes in the industry and technological advances) that could adversely affect the achievement of the bank's objectives. - 4.5 Examples of various contributing factors for operational risks are: - People Risk Placement, competency, work environment, motivation, turnover / rotation.
+4.4 Risk identification is paramount for the subsequent development of a viable operational risk monitoring and control system.
+Effective risk identification should consider both internal factors (such as the bank's structure, the nature of the bank's activities, the quality of the bank's human resources, organisational changes and employee turnover) and external factors (such as changes in the industry and technological advances) that could adversely affect the achievement of the bank's objectives.

-Process Risk

-- Transaction Risk- Transaction guidelines, errors in execution of transaction, product complexity, competitive disadvantage documentation/contract risk. - Operational Control Risk -violation of controls, operational disruptions exceeding of limits, money laundering, fraud etc. - Model Risk- mark to model error, model methodology error.

-Systems Risk

-- Technology Risk- system failure, system security, programming error, communications failure. - o MIS Risk. - Legal and Regulatory Risk includes but not limited to exposure to fines, penalties or punitive damages resulting from supervisory actions as well as private settlements.
-It can also be defined as failing to comply with laws and regulations (e.g. company, industry, environment, data protection, labour, taxation, money laundering) to protect fully organisation's legal rights and to observe contractual commitments. - Reputational Risk the loss of esteem in which customers, staff, regulators and the public hold the organisation, due to the failure to conduct its business to the standards expected e.g. adverse publicity resulting from poor customer service, criminal activity of member of staff, unethical sales practice etc.

-- Event Risk Operating Environment Risk (external factors risk) unanticipated changes in external environment other than macro economic factors. - 4.6 The first step towards identifying risk events is to list out all the activities that are susceptible to operational risk.
-Usually this is carried out at several "levels". - Level 1 lists the main business groups, corporate finance, trading and sales, retail banking, commercial banking, payment and settlement, agency services, asset management, and retail brokerage. - Level 2 lists out the product teams in these business groups, e.g. transaction banking, trade finance, general banking, cash management and securities markets. - Level 3 lists out the product offered in these business groups, e.g. import bills, letter of credit, bank guarantee under trade finance. - If required, a fourth level can be added. - 4.7 After the products are listed, the various risk events associated with these products are recorded.
-A risk event is an incident/ experience that has caused or has the potential to cause material loss to the bank either directly or indirectly with other incidents.
+4.5 The first step towards identifying risk events is to list out all the activities that are susceptible to operational risk.
+Usually this is carried out at several stages.
+To begin with, we can list:

+- The main business groups viz. corporate finance, trading and sales, retail banking, commercial banking, payment and settlement, agency services, asset management, and retail brokerage. - The analysis can be further carried out at the level of the product teams in these business groups, e.g. transaction banking, trade finance, general banking, cash management and securities markets. - Thereafter the product offered within these business groups by each product team can be analysed, e.g. import bills, letter of credit, bank guarantee under trade finance.

+4.6 After the products are listed, the various operational risk events associated with these products are recorded.
+An operational risk event is an incident/ experience that has caused or has the potential to cause material loss to the bank either directly or indirectly with other incidents.
 Risk events are associated with the people, process and technology involved with the product.
-They can be recognized by: - (i) Experience The event has occurred in the past - (ii) Judgment Business logic suggests that it is a risk - (iii) Intuition Events where appropriate measures saved the institution in the nick of time - (iv) Linked Events This event resulted in a loss resulting from other risk type (credit, market etc.) - (v) Regulatory requirement - 4.8 These risk events are catalogued under "Level 4" for each of the "Level 3" products.
+They can be recognized by:

+- (i) Experience The event has occurred in the past; - (ii) Judgment Business logic suggests that the bank is exposed to a risk event;

+- (iii) Intuition Events where appropriate measures saved the institution in the nick of time; - (iv) Linked Events This event resulted in a loss resulting from other risk type (credit, market etc.); - (v) Regulatory requirement regulator requires recognition of specified events.

+4.7 These risk events can be catalogued under the last tier for each of the products.